carlthewebmaster/toolkitdocs/ch_intro.md

 ### Regular Expressions

 The UTIL module defines the [CRegexp](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCRegexp.html) class that supports defining, compiling, and searching against the “Perl compatible” flavor of regular expressions (PCRE).
-Note that PCRE, as implemented in <span class="nctnt ncbi-lib">$(PCRE\_LIBS)```, is not actually 100% compatible with the flavor of regular expressions implemented in Perl interpreters.
+Note that PCRE, as implemented in ```$(PCRE\_LIBS)```, is not actually 100% compatible with the flavor of regular expressions implemented in Perl interpreters.

 A simple example of using ```CRegexp```: